tarkmeper/numpgsql/README.md

 # numpgsql
 Array & Numerical computing library based on the popular Python Numpy library for Posgres PG/SQL Array types.
 Allow for performing scientific and engineering calculations within a Postgres Database.

+The objective of this extension is to make it possible to run analytics and regressions on the postgres server without pulling what can be large volumes of data to a local clients.

 ## Requirements

 The library makes use of Boost C++ accumulators in order to do many of the statistical functions.
 On Debian/Ubuntu systems the boost libraries can be installed using: